 Where can a state find information of the REAL ID Act and regulations?

-Links to the REAL ID statute and regulations may be found on the DHS website, as well as the relevant regulatory analysis and Privacy Impact Assessment.
+Links to the REAL ID statute and regulations, along with supporting documents, may be found on the DHS website (http://www.dhs.gov/secure-drivers-licenses#1).

 DHS does not factor state law or policy about compliance with the Act into its determinations.

 DHS recommends that jurisdictions submit both a hard copy and an electronic copy.

 Mail: 245 Murray Lane, SW; Mail Stop 0460; NAC 17-02-208-03; Washington, DC 20528

 Besides the certification letters, the exception process, and security plan, is there any additional documentation required by DHS?

 While the REAL ID regulation only requires jurisdictions to submit the listed materials, jurisdictions may submit any additional information or documentation that may help DHS in its determination of compliance.

 Can jurisdictions meeting the standards of REAL ID continue issuing non-compliant REAL ID driver’s licenses and identification cards?

 Yes.
 REAL ID allows jurisdictions to issue identification cards and driver’s licenses that are not in compliance with the requirements of the Act.
 Those licenses and identification cards, however, must clearly state on their face and in the machine readable zone that the card is not acceptable for official purposes.